mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_summary.md

 ### 10. Document the Feature
 - Add documentation explaining the !clear tag usage
-- Document how clearChildren affects property merging
+- Document how clear affects property merging

 ## Key Implementation Considerations

-1. **Avoid Breaking Changes:** The existing methods may already have clearChildren parameters.
+1. **Avoid Breaking Changes:** The existing methods may already have clear parameters.
 Verify their signatures before modifying.

 2. **Local Variables:** Use local variables like `actualValue` and `clearFlag` to avoid modifying the original value object.

-3. **Don't Recurse the Flag:** The clearChildren flag applies only to the specific tagged property, not its children.
+3. **Don't Recurse the Flag:** The clear flag applies only to the specific tagged property, not its children.

 4. **Defensive Programming:** Check if `value` is null/undefined before calling `hasTag()`.